Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 The above data is stored in text files on the SD card of the Rubber Ducky.
 This data is stored in a folder with the target's computer and username so that there are no complications when running on multiple computers or user accounts.

 The Twin Duck firmware, custom payload, custom scripts and third party programs made it possible to achieve this.
-Thanks to the external parties mentioned on this GitHub page who are an important part of this functionality.
+Thanks to the external parties mentioned on this GitHub page who are an important part of this software.

 The purpose of this software is to recover forgotten passwords, improve your own digital security and gain knowledge about a Rubber Ducky, the Twin Duck firmware, writing scripts in combination with the use of external programs etc. It is not intended to be used for malicious purposes.

 ## Requirements

-- Rubber Ducky with the [Twin Duck firmware](https://raw.githubusercontent.com/hak5darren/USB-Rubber-Ducky/master/Firmware/Images/c_duck_v2.1.hex) installed (Open link, Ctrl+S to save file)
+- Rubber Ducky with the [Twin Duck firmware](https://raw.githubusercontent.com/hak5darren/USB-Rubber-Ducky/master/Firmware/Images/c_duck_v2.1.hex) installed (Open link, Ctrl+S to save file).
-- Micro SD card (Default 128mb micro SD card didn't work in my case)
+- Micro SD card (Default 128mb micro SD card didn't work in my case).

 ## Compatibility

-- Windows 10/11 x32/x64 (Windows 8/8.1, not tested yet)
+- Windows 10/11 x32/x64 (Windows 8/8.1, not tested yet).
-- Windows Security must be used as virus scanner for this software to work
+- Windows Security must be used as virus scanner for this software to work.
-- Successful operation on the target system depending on the language support of the payload
+- Successful operation on the target system depending on the language support of the payload.

 ## Setup Rubber Ducky environment